sigmaSd/Camera/README.md

 - ffi: raw deno bindings to openpnp
 - openpnp: thin javascript wrapper over the raw bidings
-- cameara: high level javascript api
+- camera: high level javascript api

 `camera` is the recommended to use.